What Is An Introvert?

 While some people may be very high on introversion or extroversion, most people lie somewhere in the middle of the continuum.

-People who are introverted tend to be what is known as inward-turning.
+Introverted people tend to be what is known as inward-turning.
 Rather than being focused on external sources of stimulation, introverts gain energy from their internal thoughts and experiences.

 Introvert Traits

-Introversion is marked by a number of sub-traits:
+Introversion is marked by many sub-traits:

 It is also important to remember that being an introvert does not necessarily mean that you are shy or have social anxiety.
 Some introverted people are shy or socially anxious, but the terms are not synonymous.